 Oliver Uberti is a former senior design editor for National Geographic and the co-author of three critically-acclaimed books of maps and graphics: Atlas of the Invisible, Where the Animals Go and London: The Information Capital, each of which won the top British Cartographic Society Award for cartographic excellence.
-His new book, Atlas of Finance, is available now from Yale University Press.
+His new book, Atlas of Finance, which The Wall Street Journal called “a master class in the use of design as exposition,” is available now from Yale University Press.

 For pushing the boundaries of what maps can do, Oliver and longtime collaborator James Cheshire were awarded the North American Cartographic Information Society’s Corlis Benefideo Award for Imaginative Cartography in 2017.
 Their second book together, Where the Animals Go, received the 2022 Wenjin Book Award from the National Library of China, and their third, Atlas of the Invisible, won the 2021 Globe Book Award from the American Association of Geographers and earned the duo honorary fellowships in the Royal Scottish Geographical Society.
 Atlas of the Invisible is now available in a dozen languages, including Chinese, Japanese, Russian, and Spanish.
 Oliver is also the designer and co-editor of Notes from a Public Typewriter, a 2019 Michigan Notable Book created in collaboration with Literati Bookstore.